 Day 2: MorningHigh Museum of Art/Jonathan Hillyer

 Just northeast of the city surrounding Piedmont Park is Midtown, the city's hub for arts and culture.
-Spend the morning at the High Museum of Art , the Atlanta Botanical Garden and, if time permits, the Margaret Mitchell House .
-This destination is a must for fans of Gone with the Wind."
+Fun things to do include High Museum of Art and the Atlanta Botanical Garden .
+Try to fit both attractions in your schedule if you can.

 Day 2: AfternoonExplore the Virginia-Highland neighborhood, east of Piedmont Park at the intersection of Virginia and Highland streets.
 By now you're probably wondering where to eat; after perusing eclectic shops in Craftsman bungalows, have a casual lunch at Osteria 832 .

-Also make sure you watch the 11-minute video at the Discovering Stone Mountain Museum inside Memorial Hall.
-You'll learn all sorts of fascinating details about what it took to complete this engineering feat, like the fact that stone carvers had to stand on open scaffolding and work 33 stories above ground while a constant wind was blowing.
-Afterward, squeeze in a tour of Historic Square , a complex of early 19th-century buildings relocated to the park from sites throughout the state of Georgia.
+There's an 11-minute video at the Discovering Stone Mountain Museum inside Memorial Hall if you wish to delve deeper.
+You'll learn details about what it took to complete the engineering job, like the fact that stone carvers had to stand on open scaffolding and work 33 stories above ground while a constant wind was blowing.
+Afterward, consider taking a tour of Historic Square , a complex of early 19th-century buildings relocated to the park from sites throughout the state of Georgia.